CloudLabs-MOC/MS-900-Lab-Content/Instructions/Module-5-Licensing.md

 1. On **Microsoft 365 admin centre** page, from the left-hand navigation menu scroll down to  **Billing (1)** and select **Licenses (2)**.

-1. On the **Subscriptions (3)** page you can see all Available licenses, Assigned licenses.
+1. On the **Subscriptions (3)** page you can see available license, assigned license.
 Click on any (4) of the License to get detailed information.

 1. This displays the list of users to whom the selected license is assigned.
 From here you can assign the license to users.